Do you have a sick dog?

 Kennel Cough

 Kennel cough is a contagious respiratory infection caused by different viruses and bacteria.
-While it’s not usually dangerous in healthy dogs; puppies, elderly dogs, and dogs with preexisting health conditions can be more seriously affected.
+While it’s not usually dangerous in healthy dogs; puppies, elderly dogs, and dogs with pre-existing health conditions can be more seriously affected.
 In extreme cases, it can lead to pneumonia.

 Kennel cough may have additional symptoms including: